pulsar-edit/pulsar-edit.github.io/docs/index.md

 have any problems then please do let us know in one of our [community areas](https://pulsar-edit.dev/community.html) or as a [GitHub issue](https://github.com/pulsar-edit/pulsar/issues/new?assignees=&labels=bug%2Ctriage&template=bug-report.yml)

+#### Known Issues

+- MacOS Performance: Currently performance on MacOS isn't what we hope to achieve.
+Often times this can be resolved by disabling the `github` package.
+- Windows Package Installation: In the newer versions of our binaries, Windows systems will fail to install external packages.
+This can be resolved by using an older binary or installing from GitHub.

 ### Logos, branding and website design

 You may notice a lot of inconsistencies with colors, logos and general website